 Do you want a group or just one companion?

-The more the merrier but also more compromises and disagreements.
+The more the merrier, but also more compromises and disagreements.
 This depends mostly on your temperament and character.
 For example, I am more independent and prefer 1-1 interactions rather than doing something as a group.
 If everyone in a group has different habits and preferences, the decision-making is just so complicated.
 I get overwhelmed by it.
-If you decide to join a group, it’s also crucial to determine who will be “the leader” and talk about the dynamics between people.
+If you decide to join a group, it’s also crucial to determine who will be “the leader” and discuss the dynamics between people.

 What kind of bike do you ride?

-The same if you have a fancy bike and your companion travels on a Walmart bike – unless they’re in great shape, they will struggle much more than you.
+It’s the same if you have a fancy bike and your companion travels on a Walmart bike—unless they’re in great shape, they will struggle much more than you.

-This is of course not a deal-breaker but a factor to take into consideration.
+This is, of course, not a deal-breaker but a factor to consider.

 How fit and experienced in bicycle touring are you?

-Discuss the mileage and how good you both are at climbs etc. Some people must cycle with someone on a similar level of stamina while others have a bit bigger tolerance to travelling with a slower partner.
-But remember: even if it’s fine with you to wait for your companion now and then, they might feel under pressure and like they’re always running behind.
+Discuss the mileage, how good you both are at climbs, etc. Some people must cycle with someone on a similar level of stamina, while others have a bit bigger tolerance to travelling with a slower partner.
+But remember: even if it’s fine with you to wait for your companion now and then, they might feel under pressure, and like they’re always running behind.

 Travel experience is also a crucial factor.
-If you’re a seasoned traveller who teams up with a rookie, you need to be prepared for mentoring them and explaining them things that seem obvious to you.
-It’s not necessarily a bad thing: if you have this teacher/coach spark in you, you might find it gratifying.
+If you’re a seasoned traveller who teams up with a rookie, you must be prepared to mentor them and explain things that seem obvious.
+It’s not necessarily bad; if you have this teacher/coach spark in you, you might find it gratifying.
 But if you don’t, it will feel like a drag.

 What’s your budget?

 How much do you plan to spend on a trip?
 What things are you ok with spending money on?
-If you’re counting every penny and your partner wants to treat themselves to a nice hotel frequently, you’re not going to be a good match.
-Unless you decide you’re a flexible team that sometimes parts ways to do what each of you enjoys the most.
+You won’t be a good match if you’re counting every penny and your partner wants to treat themselves to a nice hotel frequently.
+Unless you decide you’re a flexible team that sometimes part ways to do what each of you enjoys the most.

 Do you want to cycle together and rely on each other all the time, or are you free to part ways at any time?

-If you decide to be independent, remember that each of you has to carry your tent and camping gear or figure out alternative accommodation.
+If you decide to be independent, remember that you must carry your tent and camping gear or figure out alternative accommodation.

-Some people prefer to form a team that is fully responsible for each other and does the whole thing together.
+Some people prefer to form a team that is fully responsible for each other and does everything together.
 If you don’t want to travel alone at all, you need to make sure you find someone with alike expectations.

 Are you spontaneous or structured?

-On my bicycle tours, I change my plans and decisions every other day.
-If you like to have a rigid itinerary and stick to it, I wouldn’t be a good match for you.
+I change my plans and decisions every other day on my bicycle tours.
+If you like a rigid itinerary and stick to it, I won’t be a good match for you.

 Are you more in this for travel or cycling?
 More into nature or sightseeing?